 Unlike the Le Lusion bra, this was not the worst thing I’ve ever put on my body, but it was still a short step away from useless.

 In the five stationary minutes I spent in this bra, I spent 90 percent of my time thinking about how it felt like it was definitely about to peel off and that I was going to flash someone.
 And in the additional five ambulatory minutes I spent in them, they actually did start to slide off my body, in a way that felt alarming when I wasn’t out in public.
 It also showed on the side of the dress, which was much more obvious in person.

 Did it offer some support?
 Yes.
 But given the fact that it seemed like it was going to remove itself from my body before I even tried to do anything (like say, dance), and it showed under my dress?
 I was not a fan.

 This is better than no bra, if only marginally so.
-Even better would be not wearing a dress that necessitated a stick on bra, that would consume most of my brain space with concerns about flashing a crowd.
+Even better would be not wearing a dress that necessitated a stick-on bra, that would consume most of my brain space with concerns about flashing a crowd.

 In short: Stick-on bras are not made for women with a lotta boob, full stop.

-Next up, the Gaffer Tape bra.
+Next up, is the Gaffer Tape bra.
 Not to spoil the plot here, but this hack is, in fact, everything it’s cracked up to be.
-It also means that I can finally wear all those plunge and backless dresses that have been firmly on my no-list for twenty years.
+It also means that I can finally wear all those plunging and backless dresses that have been firmly on my no-list for twenty years.
 Here is how it works.

-How To Apply A Gaffer Tape Bra:
+How To Apply A Gaffer boob Tape Bra:

 Cut strips of Gaffer Tape, and affix them to your body one at a time, using the tape to sculpt the bra (and cleavage) you want.
 Expect to get really handsy with yourself, moving your boobs around to get them exactly where you want them.